 Panda update 1

 Launch date: 23, feb 2011Launched back in 2011, panda update by google affected about 12% search queries.
-Webmaster’s relate the update as a new begining era in the field of SEO.
-Panda update targets sites having low quality content and particularly content farms.
+Webmaster’s relate the update as a new beginning era in the field of SEO.
+Panda update targets sites having low-quality content and particularly content farms.
 The main aim was to bring higher quality content sites to top.

 Result: Sites having low quality content are hard hitted and there was a huge drop in ranking